 Consult the WSSRC's website for more information about child seat safety.
 The information is invaluable and can save your child's life in the event you're involved in a car accident in Seattle.

 Want to learn more about car accidents in Washington state?
-Call Max Meyers Law at 425-242-5595 or 888-230-4970 to request free, no-strings-attached copies of our books Car Insurance Buying Secrets Unlocked, and Car Accident Secrets Unlocked.
+Call Max Meyers Law at 425-399-7000 to request free, no-strings-attached copies of our books Car Insurance Buying Secrets Unlocked, and Car Accident Secrets Unlocked.